-The Centre for Environmental Justice (CEJ), formerly the Environmental Justice Research Unit (EJRU) was founded in 2016 to bring together scholars in the School of Law and Politics working on the legal and political dimensions of environmental degradation.
+The Centre for Environmental Justice (CEJ), formerly the Environmental Justice Research Unit (EJRU), was founded in 2016 to bring together scholars in the School of Law and Politics working on the legal and political dimensions of environmental degradation.
 This institutional-level combination of law and politics enables us to pursue original research that challenges disciplinary boundaries and delves into a wide variety of environmental justice considerations.
 Please see our blog and publication pages for a more detailed overview of our research.

-As well as research, our members contribute to the School’s extensive undergraduate and postgraduate teaching provision in the field of the environment, and we welcome student membership and participation.
-Our PhD students are fully integrated into the work of the unit, enabling us all to benefit from their contribution to our events and the development of the Centre.
+As well as research, our members contribute to the School’s extensive undergraduate and postgraduate teaching provision in environmental law and politics, and we welcome student membership and participation.
+Our PhD students are particularly valued members and we benefit from their contribution to our events and the development of the Centre.

-The Unit hosts and supports a range of events:
+The Centre hosts and supports a range of events, including:

-- Student and staff workshops and conferences: We facilitate and support a range of staff and student events.
+- Workshops and conferences: We facilitate and support a range of staff and student events.
 You can get a flavour of some of these different events here.

-If you are interested in joining the group or would like to be one of our video-speakers, please email Hannah Hughes (hughesh8 at cardiff.ac.uk) or Ben Pontin (pontinb at cardiff.ac.uk).
+If you are interested in joining the group or would like to present your research to the group, please email Hannah Hughes (hughesh8 at cardiff.ac.uk) or Ben Pontin (pontinb at cardiff.ac.uk).

 Below is a list of our members and their core environmental concerns and research interests:

 Climate change; Environmental law; Environmental law history; Nature conservation; Politics of environmental law.

 Ecological justice; Environmental justice; Expertise; Legitimacy; Participatory governance; New materialisms; Rationality.